 In search of a coffee, we drove to Restaurant Bord de Mer, situated at the northern corner of the island.
 After doubling back, we found it tucked in behind some trees, along the waterfront.
 Wallisians are not big on signage.
-With virtually no tourism and such a small population which knows where everything is, why bother hanging a sign?
-The restaurant was setting up for a private party and could not accommodate us for coffee but allowed us to use the facilities.
-At least we had croissants to sustain us!
+With virtually no tourism and such a small population who knows where everything is, why bother hanging a sign?
+The restaurant was setting up for a private party so they could not accommodate us for coffee but kindly allowed us to use the facilities.
+At least we had the croissants to sustain us!

 We carried on, driving south along the western side.
 The road swung inland.
 About mid-way down the island, the road became rough and narrowed to one lane.
 The tire ruts and puddles were getting deeper.
 Thick jungle-like bush and vines lined the track.
 We had an all-wheel-drive vehicle, but it looked too rough to continue.
 The map indicated that, a bit further on, the road was RESERVE AUX VEHICULES 4X4.

 A circumnavigation of the island on the 35 km main road network was not looking practical.
 Being stranded on this isolated back road was not appealing so we turned around.
 We followed the route back across the island to Mata-Utu, the main town.